pwangy/Portfolio-Vanilla/README.md

-# Project Portfolio
+# Portfolio
-Project done as a part of Technigo bootcamp.

-Portfolio build.
+This portfolio was one of Technigo bootcamp's weekly projects.

 Learning Objectives:
-- Implement Technigo-defined design specification.
+- Replicate a portfolio layout designed by someone else.
 - Acessability and cross-browser testing

 ## Core Tech